Species Name: Phalaenopsis schilleriana

 Phal schilleriana Overview

 A popular species among orchid collections.
-It’s often fragrant.
-It’s vigorous.
-The flower really embraces that “moth orchid” look.
-But above all, the leaves are spectacular with their mottled-leaf banding and patterns which makes them desirable even when the plants are not in bloom.
+Phalaenopsis schilleriana flowers are often fragrant, they’re vigorous plants, and the flowers really embrace that “moth orchid” look.
+Above all, the leaves are spectacular with their mottled-leaf banding and patterns which makes them desirable even when the plants are not in bloom.

 Phalaenopsis schilleriana Care

 Potting mix – these orchids need an open and airy potting media and they don’t respond well to being wet for prolonged periods of time.
 Some sphagnum can be used to help retain moisture in dry climates, but do so at a lower ratio (<20%).
 It is likely not a good candidate for water culture or semihydro.

 Phalaenopsis schilleriana Photos

 A new record with 35 flowers, Feb 2020

 Phal schilleriana with a new record—35 flowers!
 Smells floral almost like roses but with a hint of something fresh like detergent. • • • • #phal #phalaenopsis #phalaenopsisschilleriana #phalschilleriana #orchid #orchids #orchidea #orchidee #orchidsofinstagram #houseplant #houseplanthoarder #urbanjunglebloggers #mottledleaves #pinkflowers #sabah